symfony/symfony-docs/setup.rst

 Checking for Security Vulnerabilities
 -------------------------------------

-Symfony provides a utility called the "Security Checker" (or ``sec-checker``) to check whether your project's dependencies contain any known security vulnerability.
+Symfony provides a utility called the "Security Checker" to check whether your project's dependencies contain any known security vulnerability.
 Run this command to install it in your application:

 .. code-block:: terminal

     $ cd my-project/
-    $ composer require sec-checker --dev
+    $ composer require sensiolabs/security-checker --dev

 From now on, this utility will be run automatically whenever you install or update any dependency in the application.
 If a dependency contains a vulnerability,